Groundbreaking Research

 Our Research and Findings

-We’ve conducted groundbreaking studies to validate and refine the Reproductive Grief Screening Tool:
+We’ve conducted groundbreaking studies to validate and refine RGCare5:

 • April 2023: Peer-reviewed research led by Dr. Cara Buskmiller of Baylor College of Medicine Houston confirmed the tool’s efficacy.